 The incoming Labour government of 1997 changed the way that dividend income was taxed, no longer allowing certain tax-exempt shareholders, such as pension funds and other companies, to reclaim the value of their dividend tax credit.
 This was followed in 1999 with a reform of the system for corporation tax payments (see Section 3.6).
 Since coming to power, the Labour government has also cut the main corporation tax rate from 33% to 30% and the small companies' rate from 24% to 19%.
 In April 2000, a 10% lower rate was introduced for companies with less than £10,000 of taxable profits, and this lower rate was cut to zero in April 2002.
-This last tax cut came as a surprise, with costs potentially running into billions of pounds if self-employed individuals register as companies to reduce their tax liabilities.
-19
+This last tax cut came as a surprise, with costs potentially running into billions of pounds if selfemployed individuals register as companies to reduce their tax liabilities.
+Perhaps recognising this, the government in effect abolished the zero rate in April 2004 except on retained profits.
+The effect of this was to return corporation tax to a structure similar to that in place before April 2000, apart from minor tax reductions for some small companies.
+These minor reductions have come at the cost of repeated upheaval and even more complexity in the corporation tax system, costs that could easily have been avoided with adequate consultation and advance planning.

 The other substantial company tax in the UK system is business rates.
 Prior to the local government tax reforms introduced in 1990, business rates were under the control of local authorities.
-Since 1990, they have been set at the national level: business rates are no longer a local tax in any meaningful sense, and it is now more obvious that they are a slightly surprising tax.
-Business rates are effectively an intermediate tax that bears heavily on productive activities that are property-intensive.
-As such, they seem ripe for the reformer's attention, or at least they would be if they attracted more public interest.
+Since 1990, they have been set at the national level: business rates are no longer a local tax in any meaningful sense, and it is now more